 Tesla Car Insurance in Australia - What You Need to Know

-From an insurance perspective, Teslas fall into mid-to-high insurance groups.
-While their advanced safety features and low theft rates can help, the cost of battery replacement, specialist EV repair requirements, and higher vehicle values push premiums above those of comparable petrol vehicles.
-Battery cover is an important consideration that may not be included in all standard policies.
+From an insurance perspective, Teslas sit in the mid-to-high insurance bracket.
+While their excellent safety ratings, built-in security features (Sentry Mode, GPS tracking, PIN-to-drive), and low theft rates work in their favour, the cost of specialist EV repairs, battery considerations, and higher vehicle values push premiums above those of comparable petrol cars.
+Use RedBook to check your Tesla's current market value.

 Tesla Insurance Costs by Model

 Estimated annual comprehensive insurance costs for Tesla models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes